iemeka/predictive-analytics--determination-of-insurance-premium-charge/README.md

 UNIVERSITY OF LAGOS, NIGERIA.

 #### PROBLEM STATEMENT
-This study aims at addressing the problem of fixing premium:
+This study aims at addressing the problem of fixing premium in a life office:
 - In the absense of sufficient data (using conventional actuarial formulas)
 - When there is sufficient data (using predictive analytics).